Qmail: Frequency of updates

 The core qmail package has not been updated for many years.
-New features were initially provided by third party patches, from which the most important at the time were brought together in a single meta-patch called netqmail.
+New features were initially provided by third-party patches, from which the most important at the time were brought together in a single meta-patch called netqmail.

 Standards compliance

-qmail was not designed to replace Sendmail, and does not behave exactly as Sendmail did in all situations.
+qmail was not designed as a drop-in replacement for Sendmail, and does not behave exactly as Sendmail did in all situations.
 In some cases, these differences in behavior have become grounds for criticism.
 For instance, qmail's approach to bounce messages (a format called QSBMF) differs from the standard format of delivery status notifications specified by the IETF in RFC 1894, meanwhile advanced to draft standard as RFC 3464, and recommended in the SMTP specification.

-Furthermore, some qmail features have been criticized for introducing mail forwarding complications; for instance, qmail's "wildcard" delivery mechanism and security design prevents it from rejecting messages from forged or nonexistent senders during SMTP transactions.
+Some qmail features have been criticized for introducing mail forwarding complications; for instance, qmail's "wildcard" delivery mechanism and security design prevents it from rejecting messages from forged or nonexistent senders during SMTP transactions.
 In the past, these differences may have made qmail behave differently when abused as a spam relay, though modern spam delivery techniques are less influenced by bounce behavior.

 Copyright status

 qmail was released to the public domain in November 2007.
 Until November 2007, qmail was license-free software, with permission granted for distribution in source form or in pre-compiled form (a "var-qmail package") only if certain restrictions (primarily involving compatibility) were met.
-This unusual licensing arrangement made qmail non-free according to some guidelines (such as the DFSG), and was a cause of controversy.
+This unusual licensing arrangement made qmail non-free according to some guidelines (such as the DFSG) and was a cause of controversy.

 qmail is the only broadly deployed public domain software message transfer agent (MTA).